01

 I'd rather give you an honest assessment that saves you six months than a polished proposal that tells you what you want to hear.

-Most of my engagements begin with a short discovery phase — typically a few focused sessions with your technical and business leadership.
-From there, I'll either embed with your team for the duration of the programme or operate as an advisory architect, depending on what the situation needs.
+Most of my engagements begin with a short discovery phase - typically a few focused sessions with your technical and business leadership.
+From there, the engagement takes one of three shapes: I embed with your team as a hands-on architect, I operate as an advisory architect, or I assemble a dedicated senior engineering team to deliver a defined programme of work alongside your existing organisation.
+Often it's a combination.

 I work with your existing teams, not around them.
 The goal is always to leave your organisation stronger than I found it - with an architecture they understand, own, and can evolve without me.